thomaspinckney3/cs4501/Project7.md

 * Some SQL syntax you might want to consider looking into is ```ON DUPLICATE KEY UPDATE```, ```CONCAT()```, and ```TRUNCATE```.
 * With all the containers you have running at this point, Spark may not have enough RAM to work properly.
 The errors aren't too helpful when this happens, so just be aware when facing obscure problems that you may need to just increase the amount of RAM your computer allocates to Docker.

-Once you have correctly populated the database with Sparks output for the recommendation service, you can now move on to implementing the service itself in the experience layer.
-In every item detail page, you must now display a few of it's recommendations if it has any.
-You will also need to use PyMySQL for this, but only to read from the database table.
-Note that you may need to install some of the same packages that you needed in the Spark containers in the experience container as well.
+Once you have correctly populated the database with Sparks output for the recommendation service, you can now move on to implementing the service itself.
+In every item detail page, you must now display a few of it's recommended items if it has any.
+To retrieve recommendations, just augment your current set of APIs in the models layer so that you can read recommended item-ids from the database using Django's ORM as well.
+Then pass those on to your experience layer recommendations service, etc.

 Automated Spark Job